Dictionnaire Sénoufo–Français

 The book emerged in coherence with missionary occupations of the author during several longer stays at Korhogo and Abidjan between 1951 and 1999.

-Following the links below you will find further descriptions of the Sénoufo language family and of cultures in Côte d’Ivoire:
+Under these links you will find further descriptions of the Sénoufo language family, of languages and cultures in Côte d’Ivoire and of other West African languages featuring noun class systems:

 Accompanying material: